emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 #.
 If the changes are significant and user-visible, is there an update
    to the release notes (``manual/source/release.rst``)?

 #.
-Has there been a code review?
+Has there been a code review, and only review edits since?

 #.
 Is the merge approved by an approving review?